 In response to the world’s disappearing or inadequate built and natural resources, SMU‘s Master of Arts program in sustainability and development is solutions based.
 From policy to design, to the study of environmental science, energy, transportation, architecture, urban planning, and construction (both residential and commercial), this 30-hour program encourages participants to question what innovations must take place to mitigate—or even eliminate—the negative impact of human consumption of natural resources.
 Rebuilding cities here and abroad—capable of maintaining both economic and environmental health—involves connecting the dots between local action and global ramifications.
 Creating a better world requires new visions and healing paths, sensible solutions, and lasting change.

-All students must complete 15 term credit hours (TCH) of core requirements to include:
+Candidates are required to satisfy these requirements: 30 credit hours with a minimum graduate GPA of 3.000 on a 4.000 scale.
+All students must complete 15 credit hours of core requirements to include:

 CEE 7328 Introduction to Sustainability

 CEE 7330 Design for Sustainability

 A depth component of an additional nine credit hours is required in one concentration.